-Most major gift officers like you will leave your nonprofit sometime in the next several years to work for someone else.
-In fact, today you and your colleagues are moving from one nonprofit to another every 2-3 years.
+Sometime in the next several years, most major gift officers, like you, will leave your non-profit to work for someone else.
+In fact, today you and your colleagues are moving from one non-profit to another every 2-3 years.

 Richard and I have written about this fact many times, and it doesn’t look like there’s going to be a huge change anytime soon.
 This reality means that your major donors will have a “disruption” in their relationship with your nonprofit when you leave to take another position somewhere else.